syncfusion-content/xamarin-docs/Xamarin/DataForm/Editors.md

 ### Enable the multi-selection mode in dropdown editor

-By default, the SfComboBox of drop down editor supports single selection; however, you can enable the multi-selection by using the MultiSelectMode property of the SfComboBox when adding a custom editor.
+By default, the `SfComboBox` of drop down editor supports single selection in data form; however, you can enable the multi-selection by using the [MultiSelectMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.MultiSelectMode.html) property of the `SfComboBox` when adding a custom editor.

-By using the OnInitializeView override method, you can change the MultiSelectMode property to Token.
+By using the `OnInitializeView` override method, you can change the `MultiSelectMode` property to [Token](https://help.syncfusion.com/xamarin/combobox/multiple-selection#token-representation).
 For the DropDown editor, this property is of type string or int, but because MultiSelection allows us to select more items from a list of items, these items cannot be stored in a single string property.
-To overcome this, commit and data validation can be handled manually by using the OnCommitValue, OnUpdateValue, and OnValidateValue override methods.
+To overcome this, commit and data validation can be handled manually by using the `OnCommitValue`, `OnUpdateValue`, and `OnValidateValue` override methods.

 {% tabs %}
 {% highlight c# %}